-Job speaks of his grief and complains that his friend adds to his sorrows instead of pitying him
+Job speaks of his grief and complains that his friend adds to his sorrows instead of consoling him

 Job 6:1 But Job answered and said, 6:2 Oh that my grief were throughly weighed, and my calamity laid in the balances together!
 6:3 For now it would be heavier than the sand of the sea: therefore my words are swallowed up.
 6:4 For the arrows of the Almighty are within me, the poison whereof drinketh up my spirit: the terrors of God do set themselves in array against me.